-The law of demand indicates that there is an inverse relationship between the price (the independent variable) and the quantity demanded (the dependent variable).
-This law is based on the assumption that all other variables that could affect the demand for a product are held constant (the ceteris paribus condition discussed in Box 1.1 in Chapter 1).
-In other words, if we assume that nothing else in the market changes, just the price, then the quantity demanded will change in response to that change in price.
+The law of demand states that there is an inverse relationship between the price (the independent variable) and the quantity demanded (the dependent variable).
+This relationship is based on the assumption that all other variables that could affect the demand for a product are held constant (the ceteris paribus condition discussed in Box 1.1 in Chapter 1).
+In other words, if we assume that nothing else in the market changes, just the price, then the quantity demanded will respond to the change in price.

-As the price decreases, the quantity demanded increases.
-As the price increases, the quantity demanded decreases.
+As the price decreases, the quantity demanded increases As the price increases, the quantity demanded decreases